 The mice have gathered in the play arena.
 The best weapons to win the championship will be quick thinking and multiplication tables.
 Will your mouse win?

-“Dragon times” is an math board game that motivates children to practice multiplication and division and learn about factors and multiples.
+“Dragon Times - A Math Adventure Card Game for Kids” is an math board game that motivates children to practice multiplication and division and learn about factors and multiples.
 It helps them memorize the multiplication tables in a fun and exciting way.
 “Dragon times” makes learning a magical adventure as children save and tame the amazing “Dragons of Times” and restore peace in a magical land.
 A Player can save a Dragon by using two spell cards which when multiplied give the number of the Dragon.

 is an easy game to practice multiplication.
 As a player, you get to decide and pick which sock packet needs to be packed in a way that you quickly complete your consignment.